Time and Again (Kim Boyce album)

 Time and Again is the second studio album by American Christian singer Kim Boyce, released in 1988 on Myrrh Records.Time and Again features her cover of Rare Earth's 1971 Top 10 hit "I Just Want to Celebrate," which was a Top 5 hit on Christian radio.
-The album reached the top 10 on the Billboard Top Insprirational Albums chart.
+The album reached the top 10 on the Billboard Top Inspirational Albums chart.